stoeps13/connections-doc/source/admin/customize/t_customize_communities_new_theme.md

     defaultTheme/path/to/image.png
     ```

+    !!! note
-    **Note:** HCL Connections parses the stylesheet, and resolves URLs of resources that are linked using url\(\) CSS properties by rebasing them.
+    HCL Connections parses the stylesheet, and resolves URLs of resources that are linked using url\(\) CSS properties by rebasing them.
 In the example, Connections parses and rebases this as:

     ```
     .lotusui30 .lotusMain {